I tried accessing the console without internet connection using AWS Management Console Private Access

 - Sign-in method: IAM user

-The scope of "no internet connection" refers to the communication path from the EC2 instance within the VPC to the console / AWS API.
-The path from the management terminal that opens Fleet Manager is out of scope.
+The scope of "no internet connection" refers to the communication path from the EC2 instance inside the VPC to the console / AWS API.
+The path from the management terminal used to open Fleet Manager is out of scope.

 VPC Endpoints